desireedmello/mentalhealthchatbotCanada/README.md

 ## Repository details

-The Chatbot is available in .ipynb for Jupyter Notebook and .py Pycharm IDE (Works on both Community and Professional Pycharm IDE)
+'Mental Health Awareness Canada' is available in .ipynb for Jupyter Notebook and .py Pycharm IDE (Works on both Community and Professional Pycharm IDE)

 For Jupter Notebook consider the following files